Supersonic-Sites/FinelyTunedTechnologies/content/about.md

         cta_link: none
         cta: none
         desc: "We bring 30 years of experience, certified expertise, and cutting edge knowledge to the table.
-We guarantee our clients are served products built to the highest standards, easy to navigate, and reliable. "
+We understand the ins and outs of the technology and guarantee a reliable service and installation. "
         subtitle: Specialized Knowledge
         title: "#"
         shadow_select: true